-The Setting recognises the contribution which employees and pupils are able to make towards health and safety in their workplace and will co-operate and consult with employees and pupils as necessary.
+The School recognises the contribution which employees and pupils are able to make towards health and safety in their workplace and will co-operate and consult with employees and pupils as necessary.
 If a decision involving work equipment, processes or organisation could affect the health and safety of our staff, we will allow time to give them, or their representatives, the chance to express their views, and take account of these views before reaching a decision.
 Consultation with staff will be carried out on all matters relating to health and safety at work either collectively or direct with individuals.

-The Proprietor/Management Committee will recognise, co-operate and consult with properly appointed Health and Safety Representatives to enable them to fulfil their statutory functions and ensure that effective arrangements are in place for consultation and communication with staff within school.
+The Proprietor/SLT will recognise, co-operate and consult with properly appointed Health and Safety Representatives to enable them to fulfil their statutory functions and ensure that effective arrangements are in place for consultation and communication with staff within school.
 At the present time, we do not have an appointed Trade Union or Staff Appointed Health and Safety Representative.

-The Management Committee meets regularly to discuss health, safety and welfare and safeguarding issues affecting staff, pupils or visitors.
-Action points from meetings are brought forward for review by the Head teacher.
+The Senior Leadership Team meets weekly to discuss health, safety and welfare and safeguarding issues affecting staff, pupils or visitors.